The 10 Countries With the Most Lakes in 2024

 Canada is the country with the most lakes.

 Finally, the country with the most lakes in the world is Canada, consisting of 879,800 lakes – more lakes than the other countries combined!
 Canada contains about 62% of the world’s 1.42 million lakes.
 Unsurprisingly, Canada is the second-largest country in the world, after Russia.
-If you’re wondering why Russia has less than a quarter of the number of lakes Canada does – it is because the vast majority of Canada was once situated under a large ice sheet.
+If you’re wondering why Russia has less than a quarter of the number of lakes Canada has – it is because the vast majority of Canada was once situated under a large ice sheet.
 The huge weight of the ice sheet and glacial erosion led to the filling up of the landscape with water.
-So much that lakes cover almost 9% of Canada’s surface area.
+So much so that lakes cover almost 9% of Canada’s surface area.
 The largest lake entirely within Canada is the Great Bear Lake, which is about half the surface area of Lake Michigan.

 Summary Of The 10 Countries With The Most Lakes